 Step 6: Lifting of Magnetic Powder Impressions

 Lifting fingerprints should be avoided in case, the material can be transportable, or a semi-porous surface like paper (captures paper fibers too).
-Following are the lifting techniques that are both used at the laboratory as well as a crime scene investigation.
+Following are the lifting techniques that are used at the laboratory as well as crime scene searches.

 Before removing the lifting, sweep your finger across the tape and press out any air bubbles.